Sutrequito/task-manager/README.md

 👨‍💻 Author

-Created by Rodrigo – always learning and building 🚀
+Created by Rodrigo Siboldi – always learning and building 🚀